 TEXT OF STORY

-Winemakers have long argued their business is recession-proof.
-But this downturn has tested that theory.
-So winemakers are working to find new buyers, including one market the business had previously written off.
+Steve Chiotakis: Winemakers have long argued their business is recession-proof.
+But this downturn has tested that — people are going out less, and that has cut deeply into wine sales in restaurants.
+So winemakers say they’ll need to find new buyers — including one market the business had previously written off.
 From Oregon Public Broadcasting, Ethan Lindsey reports.

 ETHAN LINDSEY: Matt Maloney is a 34-year-old landscaper in Bend, Ore.
 On a warm summer evening, he’s sipping a beer on a patio bar.